 7. Save the Budget… and the World

 Printed exams and bubble sheets are expensive and wasteful.
-A course that switches from printed exams to online testing can save hundreds of dollars (or Euros, or Pounds, or Francs) in paper costs.
+A course that switches from printed exams to online testing can save thousands of dollars (or Euros, or Pounds, or Francs) in paper costs.

 8. Easy to Set Up and Manage